-- 4. Repeat this procedure for the other side wing of the HSL. - 5.
-The final dimension can be affected by several factors, including tire inflation, machine width, and the wing down pressure setting.
-Expect the hitch tires to squat slightly more than wing front gauge tires.
-The final setting should be determined from field observations.
-One of the simplest ways to observe if the HSL is operating at a uniform working depth across the entire machine, is to stop abruptly when making a pass through a flat area and look along the front or rear edge of the wing and center frames and check for alignment.
-Checking the working depth across the width of the machine is also recommended.
+- I. The wing gauge wheels and tires on the 7822-17, 7822-20 and 7822-23 are BKT 410/50R16.5.
+Adjust the wing gauge wheel cylinder mounts so that the distance from the top of the wing frame to the top of the wing gauge spindle sleeve is six (6) inches more than the measurement confirmed in step number 3. - So, if the measurement in step two was observed to be 3-1/4 inches, then adjustments will need to be made so that the distance from the top of the wing frame to the top of the wing gauge spindle sleeve is 9-1/4 inches (3-1/4 + 6 = 9-1/4) when the cylinders are completely retracted. - 5.
+Repeat this procedure for the other side of the 7822 HSL. - 6.
+The final adjustment can be affected by several factors, including tire inflation, machine width, and the wing down pressure setting. - Expect the hitch tires to squat slightly more than wing front gauge tires. - The final setting should be determined from field observations.
+One of the simplest ways to observe if the HSL is operating at a uniform working depth across the entire machine, is to stop abruptly when making a pass through a flat area and look along the front or rear edge of the wing frames and check for alignment and straightness. - Checking the working depth across the width of the machine is also recommended.